duncpro/merry/README.md

 ## TODO (in order of importance)
-- Figure out how we're going to do images.
-Probably through another directive, perhaps called `embed`?
-- Implement the `make` directive, which executes an external process and replaces the directive invocation with the HTML output of that process.
-This will be useful for generating plots/graphs on-demand during the compilation process by running an external file.
 - More lints.
 - Study parser combinators and rewrite the parser using them maybe.